xoomsday/ler/README.md

     http.server` or a similar tool.
 2.  **Open the Application**: Navigate to `LocalEpubReader.html` in your browser.
-3.  **Upload a Book**: Click the "Add a new book" button and select an `.epub` file.
-It will appear in the book list.
+3.  **Upload a Book**: Click the `+` button in the top pane and select one or more `.epub` files.
+They will appear in the book grid.
-4.  **Read a Book**: Click the "Read" button next to a book's name.
+4.  **Read a Book**: Click on a book's tile.
 It will open to your last read position.
+5.  **Manage Books**: Use the filter and sort controls in the top pane to organize your library.
+Use the hamburger menu on a book tile to delete it or change its state.
-5.  **Navigate**:
+6.  **Navigate**:
     *   **Keyboard**: Use the `ArrowLeft` and `ArrowRight` keys.
     *   **Touch/Mouse**: Tap or click on the left/right edges of the screen.
-6.  **Show Controls**: Move your mouse, or tap/click the center of the screen.
+7.  **Show Controls**: Move your mouse, or tap/click the center of the screen.
-7.  **Adjust Display**: Use the on-screen `A+`/`A-` buttons for font size, `+`/`-` buttons for line height, or the corresponding keyboard shortcuts (`+`/`-`/`[`/`]`).
+8.  **Adjust Display**: Use the on-screen `A+`/`A-` buttons for font size, `+`/`-` buttons for line height, or the corresponding keyboard shortcuts (`+`/`-`/`[`/`]`).
 Press `0` to reset.
-8.  **Use TOC/Bookmarks**: Click the "TOC" or "Bookmark" buttons to access those features.
+9.  **Use TOC/Bookmarks**: Click the "TOC" or "Bookmark" buttons to access those features.
-9.  **Close the Book**: Click the "Close" button to return to the book list.
+10. **Close the Book**: Click the "Close" button to return to the book grid.
 Your position will be saved.

 ## Planned and Missing Features

 This section details features that are part of the project's vision but are not yet implemented.

-*   **Delete Books**: There is currently no way to remove a book from the library once it has been uploaded.
-*   **Advanced Book Management**: The library view is a simple list.
-    Features like sorting (by author, title, last read) or grouping are not available.
 *   **Full Page Progression and Writing Mode Support**: While basic RTL support is present, comprehensive testing and support for all `page-progression-direction` and `writing-mode` (e.g., vertical-rl) CSS attributes are not yet implemented.
-*   **Tracking Reading Time**: The application does not yet track when a book was last opened or read.

 ## Technology Stack